tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 The past lesson has focused on students using the Python `requests` library to submit API requests.
 Students will now learn how to use proprietary software development kits (SDKs) to submit API calls and streamline development efforts.

-Explain to students that while the Python requests library is a great tool with which to submit requests to APIs, there are more sophisticated APIs out there that offer tools called software development kits that provide a packaged way to access API endpoints and submit calls.
+Tell students that while the Python requests library is a great tool for submitting API requests, there are more sophisticated APIs out there.
+Software development kits (SDKs) provide a packaged way to access API endpoints and submit calls.

-Open the lesson slides, and navigate to the "SDKs" section, initiate a facilitated discussion by highlighting the following:
+Open the lesson slides, navigate to the "SDKs" section, and initiate a facilitated discussion by highlighting the following:

 * SDKs offer programmatic ways to access API endpoints without using the `requests` library.
 Instead of using the `requests` library to execute API calls, users would use functions provided by the SDK.
 For example, an SDK would provide a GET function similar to the `requests.get` function offered by the Python `requests` library.
 The SDK might also provide additional attributes and functions for filtering and calculating data.

-* Some companies, like Plaid, offer Software Development Kits as a means to submit requests to their APIs.
+* Some companies, like Plaid, offer SDKs as a means to submit requests to their APIs.

-* In addition to the generic GET and POST functions though, SDKs offer functions that are specific to their services/API.
+* In addition to the generic GET and POST functions, SDKs offer functions that are specific to their services/API.
 For example, the Plaid SDK lets you execute a function that returns bank transactions.

 Pose the following question to facilitate discussion: